xdd44-utopia/HCI_Extruding/Protocol.md

 - Fourth line $nt$ for $nt$ triangle indices
 - Followed by one line of indices separated by comma

-Transform:
+Angle
-- First line "Transform"
+- First line "Angle"
-- Second Line $n$ for $n$th objects
-- Third line position
-- Fourth line rotation quaternion
-- Fifth line scale
+- Second line angle in radius

 Highlight:
 - First line "Highlight"